Types of Components in React

 Reusable Component in React js

-A reusable component in React is a modular and self-contained piece of code that encapsulates a specific piece of functionality or user interface (UI).
 The key characteristic of a reusable component is that it can be easily used and integrated into different parts of a React application, promoting code reusability and maintainability.

-In React, components are the building blocks of the user interface, and creating reusable components is a fundamental practice.
 Reusable components can be used across multiple parts of an application or even across different projects, providing a consistent and efficient way to implement common functionalities.

 Here are some characteristics of reusable components in React: